Latermedia/gh-action-pr-naming/README.md

-# Hello world javascript action
+# Pull Request Naming Convention

 This action checks PR title includes a given regex.
 Typically this will be set in main.yaml to match a JIRA ticket